 The Asahi Group is committed to working together with our suppliers to achieve sustainability in society in line with our corporate environmental and social responsibilities.
 To this end, we actively engage in information sharing and consciousness raising with our suppliers.

-The Asahi Group holds information sessions on procurement policy for senior managers at suppliers, where we set out Asahi Group Basic Procurement Policies and CSR Principles for Asahi Group Suppliers and also provide an overview of the current domestic and overseas operations of the Group and future plans.
+The Asahi Group holds information sessions on procurement policy for senior managers at suppliers, where we set out Asahi Group Basic Procurement Policies and CSR Principles for Asahi Group Suppliers.
+Explanations of a variety of other Group policies are also provided at these sessions, including the Asahi Group Environmental Principles and the Asahi Group Environmental Vision 2050.
+In addition, we provide an overview of the current domestic and overseas operations of the Group and future plans.
 The aim is to deepen supplier understanding and promote initiatives and cooperation to realize these policies.

 The Asahi Group regularly implements quality audits of suppliers to assess a range of parameters including process control, quality standards, hygiene management and employee safety against targets set out by the Asahi Group.

 The Asahi Group selects new suppliers by comprehensively evaluating items such as quality, technology and supply stability as well as the supplier's considerations for the environment and human rights, and its stance on compliance.
 Upon starting dealings, the Group explains the CSR Principles for Asahi Group Suppliers to the suppliers and asks them to comply with the principles, and then concludes a trade contract agreement clearly prescribing compliance with the relevant laws.